 Read More: Do Churches Need to File Tax Returns?

 It's also important to confirm the validity of donations given by stating that the contributor did not receive anything in exchange for the contribution that was made.
 If a person purchased something from a church, that does not count as a deductible charitable donation.
-Lastly, you might want to include a short "thank you" sentence letting the contributor know that the church appreciates the donated funds.
+Lastly, you might want to include a short church contribution thank you letter to let the contributor know that the church appreciates the donated funds.

-- The IRS has introduced a new tax provision that allows taxpayers to deduct up to $300 in donations given to qualifying charities during 2020.
+- The IRS has continued the 2020 tax provision that allows married couples filing jointly to deduct up to $600 in donations given to qualifying charities during 2021.
+This applies to all cash donations of up to $600 made before Dec.
+31, 2021 to qualifying charities – and that includes churches.

 - When taxpayers take this deduction, it reduces their adjusted gross income (AGI) and taxable income.
 That means tax savings for many people.

 For taxpayers who itemize their deductions, the CARES Act provides some extra benefits.
-For 2020, the limit of 60 percent of your AGI for charitable contributions is being waived.
-Taxpayers can now deduct 100 percent.
+For 2021, the limit of 60 percent of your AGI for charitable contributions is being waived.
+Taxpayers can now deduct up to 100 percent.
 Any cash donations made over the limit can be carried over for five years.

 Tips for Claiming Charitable Deductions

-When claiming charitable deductions for your 2020 taxes, it's important to ensure that you have records of your giving.
-Keep any receipts or acknowledgment letters that come from the church you've given a donation to during 2020.
+When claiming charitable deductions for your 2021 taxes, it's important to ensure that you have records of your giving.
+Keep any receipts or church donation letter for tax purposes you've given a donation to during 2021.
 If you haven't received documentation of your giving, you can also retain a credit card receipt or canceled check as proof of giving.

 What About Businesses That Give to Churches?

-If your business gave to a church in 2020, you can deduct more than you did for 2019.
+If your business gave to a church in 2020, you can deduct more than you did in the previous years.
 The CARES Act raises your annual deduction limit for charitable giving from 10 percent to 25 percent of your company's taxable income.
-This has the potential to lower your company's tax obligation for 2020.
+This has the potential to lower your company's tax obligation for 2021.

 References